cognativex/cx-wp-plugin/readme.md

 Get started now and find out how Artificial Intelligence can grow your audience engagement and revenues!

-To join please install our plugin and [fill out the following form to receive the required widget IDs](https://share.hsforms.com/1miyHTpuIRkOdukMtvlz5MQ3i03r).
-You can also contact [sales@cognativex.com](mailto:sales@cognativex.com) and a representative from our sales team will reach out and help with onboarding your website.
+To join please install and activate our plugin, this will perform an auto-onboarding process, where a publisher is created for you, and widgets that can be used to explore the benefits of CognativeX Engine

 Get started in 4 easy steps:
 1. Install the CognativeX Plugin
 2. Activate Plugin
-3. Fill in the Widget IDs provided to you by your account manager
-4. Place widgets where you want them to appear
+3. Place widgets where you want them to appear

 It’s that easy, now you’re personalising your content experience for your users!

 ## Features

+1. Create a publisher account for you to use
-1. Add the Tracker, metadata, and widget header scripts automatically to all published pages
+2. Add the Tracker, metadata, and widget header scripts automatically to all published pages
-2. Enable the addition of the CognativeX block for widget rendering (***Supported From WordPress 5.8 and up***)
+3. Enable the addition of the CognativeX block for widget rendering (***Supported From WordPress 5.8 and up***)

 <i>NOTE: For installations still running 5.7 or less, the Widget script needs to be added as HTML.
 Check the Installation section for more details</i>